api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/tutorial/README.md

   container.
 This deployment type is a typical development environment although self hosted Docker containers can be used for production environments.

-::: tip Additional Examples
+::: tip Monorepo Examples

-There are additional examples of Airnode deployments in the [examples package](https://github.com/api3dao/airnode/tree/v0.3/packages/airnode-examples) of the Airnode repo.
+There are additional examples of Airnode deployments in the [examples package](https://github.com/api3dao/airnode/tree/v0.3/packages/airnode-examples) of the Airnode monorepo.

 - Run Airnode as a docker container locally while connected to Rinkeby network.
 - Run Airnode as a docker container locally, but connected to the hardhat